Scout24/deadcode4j/README.md

     -   **rootElement**

-        The name of the root element that needs to be matched in order to analyze an XML file
+        The name of the root element that needs to be matched in order to analyze an XML file; specifying a root element speeds up the analysis

-    -   **xPaths**
+    -   **xPaths** _(mandatory)_

         A list of XPath definitions identifying an XML node which is to be recognized as a class being in use.
-        Supported expressions are: `element/text()` and `element/@attribute`
+        Supported expressions are: `element/text()` and `element/@attribute`; an `element` can be restricted to have a specific attribute value by defining `element[@requiredAttribute='requiredValue']`

 - **interfacesMarkingLiveCode**

-    A list of fully qualified interface names which, if implemented, mark classes as being  _live code_
-    _see limitations mentioned in the **Features** section_
+    A list of fully qualified interface names which, if implemented, mark classes as being _live code_ _see limitations mentioned in the **Features** section_

 - **modulesToSkip**